 You forgot to start off small to continue big.
 Taking on the beginners exercise routine sounded lame.
 Your eagerness should be rewarded.
 Yet your attitude is unbalanced.

 When starting a new exercise routine, think of the first couple of weeks as easing your way into new habits.
 Initially it should feel as if you haven’t done anything too strenuous at all.
-Slowly heading towards firmer thighs and tighter stomach muscles.When starting a new exercise routine, think of the first couple of weeks as easing your way into… Click To Tweet
+Slowly heading towards firmer thighs and tighter stomach muscles.When starting a new exercise routine, think of the first couple of weeks as easing your way into new habits.
+Click To Tweet

 The attitude for starting a new exercise routine.